 The company's financial policy is to keep its gearing ratio as measured by debt to the fair value of investment properties below 45%.
 The most recent leverage as measured by Moody's adjusted gross debt/assets was 42.1% and we expect the company to maintain its established track record of keeping leverage as measured by Moody's gross debt/assets within the range of 40-45%.
-However, net debt/EBITDA rose to 12.3x as of LTM Q1 2020 from 9.4x in 2015.
-Unsecured creditors are well-covered with unencumbered assets providing 2.9x coverage.
-We expect the company to sustain its strong fixed-charge cover, which has been consistently above 2.8x since 2013.
+However, net debt/EBITDA rose to 14.0x as of LTM Q1 2021 from 9.4x in 2015 reflecting sizeable development activities but also leveraging of compressed yields.
+Unsecured creditors are adequately covered with unencumbered assets providing 1.6x coverage.
+We expect the company to sustain its strong fixed-charge cover, which is currently solid at 3.8x.